ShaileshDhama/Hemostasis/README.md

 run the ``python database.py``

-It will create a ``users`` table with 3 fields username, name, password
+It will create a ``users`` table with 7 fields username, name, password, country, phone, location, certified.

 for testing purposes I have created another function which will insert 2 records in the table. once you run it you will have ``stopthebleed.db`` file.
 To open it and see records use a DB browser for sqllite